appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-This property prevents users from selecting the widget.
+Prevents users from selecting the widget.
 Even though the widget remains visible, user input is not permitted.
-Additionally, you can use JavaScript by clicking on `JS` next to the **Disabled** property to control the widget's disable state conditionally.
+Additionally, you can use JavaScript by clicking on **JS** next to the **Disabled** property to control the widget's disable state conditionally.

 </dd>